Avergrove/avergroves-learning-notes/docs/tetris/TSD_upgrade.md

 - A relatively intuitive build, make a cross, then build an overhang!
 - The main problem is that Imperial Cross has a habit of shifting away from the well... so in the ideal scenario, you want to have a somewhat cut copy and upgrade it!
 - Typically uses SZ to upgrade.
+- If the leftover TSD is upgraded into a TST... you get a C-spin!

 ### STSD
 - It's a square hole.. with a notch!